Gravitational radiations from periodic orbits around a black hole in the effective field theory extension of general relativity: Geodetic motion of a massive particle

 We are interested in the evolution of the particle in the equatorial plane, so we choose $\theta=\pi/2$ such that $\dot \theta=0$.
 Then the above expression can be simplified into the form of \bqn\lb{rdot} \dot r ^2 = \frac{f^{\epsilon_i}_r(r)}{f^{\epsilon_i}_t(r)}(E^2 - V_{\rm eff}(r)), \eqn where $V_{\rm eff}(r)$ denotes the effective potential and is given by \bqn \lb{Veff} V_{\rm eff}(r)= \left(1+\frac{L^2}{r^2}\right)f^{\epsilon_i}_t(r). \eqn

 One immediately observes that $V_{\rm eff}(r) \to 1$ as $r \to +\infty$, as expected for an asymptotically flat spacetime.
 Consequently, particles with $E>1$ can escape to infinity, while E=1 marks the critical energy separating bound from unbound orbits.
 In this sense, the maximum energy for bound orbits is $E=1$.
 Thus we can obtain the trajectory of a particle by integrating Eqs.~(\ref{dot1}),~(\ref{dot2}) and~(\ref{Veff}) to get $t$, $\phi$, and $r$ as functions of $\tau$.
-There is a convenient equation of motion that can be derived for numerical analysis from the $r-$ component of the geodesic equation, which is \bqn \ddot{r}=-\frac{f^{\epsilon_i}_r(r)'}{2f^{\epsilon_i}_r(r)}\dot{r}^2-\frac{f^{\epsilon_i}_t(r)'E^2}{2f^{\epsilon_i}_t(r)^2f^{\epsilon_i}_r(r)}+\frac{L^2}{r^3f^{\epsilon_i}_r(r)}. \eqn
+There is a convenient equation of motion that can be derived for numerical analysis from the $r-$ component of the geodesic equation, which is \bqn \ddot{r}= \frac{f^{\epsilon_i}_r(r)'}{2f^{\epsilon_i}_r(r)}\dot{r}^2-\frac{f^{\epsilon_i}_r(r) f^{\epsilon_i}_t(r)'E^2}{2f^{\epsilon_i}_t(r)^2}+\frac{f^{\epsilon_i}_r(r) L^2}{r^3}. \eqn

 This equation offers a convenient framework for computing orbital dynamics and GW emission.
 In Fig.~\ref{epsilon}, we plot the graphs of the effective potential as a function of the radial coordinate $r$ for $\epsilon_1=0.1$ and $\epsilon_1=0.05$.
 The curves from bottom to top explicitly show that the orbital angular momentum changes from $L_{\rm ISCO}$ to $L_{\rm MBO}$.
 The extremal points of $V_{\rm eff}$ are represented by the dashed line.
 It is shown that as the radial coordinate decreases, the location of the extremum of the effective potential shifts accordingly.
 When $d^2V_{\rm eff}/dr^2=0$, the potential admits a single extremum, which defines the radius of the innermost stable circular orbit (ISCO), with the associated orbital angular momentum denoted by $L_{\rm ISCO}$.
 For larger values of the orbital angular momentum, the effective potential develops two distinct extrema: an inner maximum corresponding to an unstable orbit and an outer minimum corresponding to a stable orbit.